Heather-Glen-Village/HGV-Learning-Git/README.md

 3. When the Invitation is sent you should be able to accept it via an link in your email or the GitHub Inbox

 4. You can See if your now apart of the Organization if you see all the User in the People Tab.

-##### Linking your GitHub to Git

-Now that you have an Ready GitHub Account, you still need to link it to your computer that you are using with a Personal Access Token

-5. To Get your Personal Access Token, go onto GitHub and into Setting by clicking onto your icon in the Top Right.

-6. From here Scroll all the way down to Developer Settings, Click it then Click Personal Access tokens and then Fine-grained tokens

-7. Click the Green Generate new token and create a token with the access it should give

-8. The Token should have a Easily understood Name like (REMS006 Token) an Expiration Date for when you stop using the device, and let it access all Repo

-9. Generate the token and copy it and save it until Step 18.

 #### Setup Git
-Lastly before we start using Git, there are some Global Config that you will want to set before using Git
+Before we start using Git, there are some Global Config that you will want to set before using Git

-10. Copy and Paste this info into a Terminal  and replace <> with the right info
+5. Copy and Paste this info into a Terminal  and replace <> with the right info

 ```bash
 git config --global user.name "<GitHub Name>"